subbarao-meduri/auto_callable_etfs/README.md

 While CAIE uses laddering (many notes) and swaps/treasury collateral to produce exposure, this model uses a representative single-note payoff as a first-order approximation that captures the essential autocall/barrier dynamics.

+## ⚠️ Important: Understanding the Risks

+**Before using this simulation, please read:** [RISK_ANALYSIS.md](RISK_ANALYSIS.md)

+This document provides a comprehensive analysis of:
+- How Calamos delivers such high yields (~14-15%)
+- How they make money (option premium income, fees)
+- The inherent risks and structural trade-offs
+- Who these products are suitable (and not suitable) for

+The high yields come with significant risks including principal loss risk, equity market exposure, and limited upside participation.
+Understanding these risks is essential for interpreting the simulation results.

 ## Key Product Features (What's Being Modeled)

 Based on CAIE public materials and financial reporting: